-We’ve gathered our best tips on how to socialize while eating clean to help you navigate the parties and gatherings while sticking to a special diet or 21-Day Clean Program.
+We’ve gathered our top tips on how to socialize while still eating clean to help you navigate the parties and gatherings while sticking to a special diet (or 21-Day Clean Program).
 It can seem impossible as treats and indulgences are constantly being offered up but with proper preparation, you can enjoy the party and focus on friends and family.

 SOCIALIZE WHILE EATING CLEAN: BE HEALTHY WITHOUT BEING A BORE

 Invitations start filling our inboxes and we tend to hop from happy hours to after-school bake sales to weddings day by day.
 To make sure we can still enjoy ourselves while keeping to our healthy commitments, our tips are essential for navigating the party seasons.

 Though it may sound simple, our most important tip on how to socialize while eating clean is the easiest way anyone can feel a little healthier.
 Staying healthy during the holidays or events requires an energized body that is functioning optimally.
 If you decide to consciously drink an alcoholic beverage during your cousin's wedding, drink more water to stay on top of your game.

 2. REPLACE A MEAL WITH A HEALTHY SHAKE

 Drink a nutrient-dense Daily Shake before heading out to your event.
 This will fill you up on craving-killing micronutrients.
 Add healthy fats and proteins such as avocados and chia seeds to keep you full around tempting buffets of holiday treats.

 A healthy potluck is a great way to see loved ones and stay clean.
 Cook up some amazing clean recipes and desserts from our blog and share the gift of health!
 This will ensure that you are staying healthy by having something satisfying on hand that won’t weigh you down.
 Finding healthy substitutions for foods you like can really help.
 We even have non-alcoholic beverage recipes.